Mangrove rivulus

-The mangrove killifish or mangrove rivulus, Kryptolebias marmoratus (syn.
+The mangrove rivulus or mangrove killifish, Kryptolebias marmoratus (syn.
 Rivulus marmoratus), is a species of killifish in the family Rivulidae.
 It lives in brackish and marine waters (less frequently in fresh water) along the coasts of Florida, through the Antilles, and along the eastern and northern Atlantic coasts of Mexico, Central America and South America (south to Brazil).
-It has a very wide tolerance of both salinity (0—68 ‰) and temperature (12-38 C), can survive for about two months on land, and mostly breeds by self-fertilization.
+It has a very wide tolerance of both salinity (0–68 ‰) and temperature (12-38 C), can survive for about two months on land, and mostly breeds by self-fertilization.
 It is typically found in areas with red mangrove and sometimes lives in burrows of Cardisoma guanhumi crabs.

 The mangrove rivulus is up to 7.5 cm long, but most individuals are 1-3.8 cm.

 Overall the mangrove rivulus is widespread and not threatened, but in the United States it is considered a Species of Concern by the National Marine Fisheries Service.